kunny/RemoteroidWeb/README.md

 #### Account
 ##### Duplicated E-mail
-* Description : There is duplicated e-mail address in the user's account.
+* Description : There is duplicated e-mail exists in the user list.
 * JSON elements :
 **result** : -1
 **errorCode**  : 256(0x100)